Citric acid cycle: Regulation

 Allosteric regulation by metabolites.
 The regulation of the citric acid cycle is largely determined by product inhibition and substrate availability.
 If the cycle were permitted to run unchecked, large amounts of metabolic energy could be wasted in overproduction of reduced coenzyme such as NADH and ATP.
 The major eventual substrate of the cycle is ADP which gets converted to ATP.
 A reduced amount of ADP causes accumulation of precursor NADH which in turn can inhibit a number of enzymes.
 NADH, a product of all dehydrogenases in the citric acid cycle with the exception of succinate dehydrogenase, inhibits pyruvate dehydrogenase, isocitrate dehydrogenase, α-ketoglutarate dehydrogenase, and also citrate synthase.
 Acetyl-coA inhibits pyruvate dehydrogenase, while succinyl-CoA inhibits alpha-ketoglutarate dehydrogenase and citrate synthase.
 When tested in vitro with TCA enzymes, ATP inhibits citrate synthase and α-ketoglutarate dehydrogenase; however, ATP levels do not change more than 10% in vivo between rest and vigorous exercise.
 There is no known allosteric mechanism that can account for large changes in reaction rate from an allosteric effector whose concentration changes less than 10%.

 Citrate is used for feedback inhibition, as it inhibits phosphofructokinase, an enzyme involved in glycolysis that catalyses formation of fructose 1,6-bisphosphate, a precursor of pyruvate.
 This prevents a constant high rate of flux when there is an accumulation of citrate and a decrease in substrate for the enzyme.

 Regulation by calcium.
 Calcium is also used as a regulator in the citric acid cycle.
 Calcium levels in the mitochondrial matrix can reach up to the tens of micromolar levels during cellular activation.
 It activates pyruvate dehydrogenase phosphatase which in turn activates the pyruvate dehydrogenase complex.
 Calcium also activates isocitrate dehydrogenase and α-ketoglutarate dehydrogenase.
 This increases the reaction rate of many of the steps in the cycle, and therefore increases flux throughout the pathway.

 Transcriptional regulation.
-Recent work has demonstrated an important link between intermediates of the citric acid cycle and the regulation of hypoxia-inducible factors (HIF).
+There is a link between intermediates of the citric acid cycle and the regulation of hypoxia-inducible factors (HIF).
 HIF plays a role in the regulation of oxygen homeostasis, and is a transcription factor that targets angiogenesis, vascular remodeling, glucose utilization, iron transport and apoptosis.
 HIF is synthesized constitutively, and hydroxylation of at least one of two critical proline residues mediates their interaction with the von Hippel Lindau E3 ubiquitin ligase complex, which targets them for rapid degradation.
 This reaction is catalysed by prolyl 4-hydroxylases.
 Fumarate and succinate have been identified as potent inhibitors of prolyl hydroxylases, thus leading to the stabilisation of HIF.